As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Everything was a mess for a while until she got things straightened out.

-If the service had been noted on the the Password Information form, there would’ve been none of this hassle!
+If the service had been noted on the Password Information form, there would’ve been none of this hassle!

 Events